 This Research Priority Area for Partnership reflects Canada's leadership in the area of hydroclimatic and environmental prediction on regional scales up to the continental (synoptic) scale.
 This involves ongoing regional model development and application activities in Canada; research on understanding past and present drivers and mechanisms of high impact weather events and climate/hydroclimate extremes (droughts, floods); and related work on climate change impacts for industry and communities, e.g. the impacts of ocean acidification on ocean shelves and aquaculture.
-This Research Priority Area includes the interplay between regional analysis of global models and regional climate model work, and work in statistical and dynamical downscaling from global to regional scales.
+This Research Priority Area includes the interplay between regional analysis of global models and regional scales.
 In this area there is an important role for field campaigns to validate process representation in models, including studies with a hydrological focus for land surface processes, and with a relatively fine-scale (1km-200km scale) weather process focus for atmospheric modelling.
 There are a number of emerging research tools useful for, among other applications, improving and testing climate models within this area, some of which include remote sensing from space and geochemical tracer technologies.